kumak1/kcg/README.md

-  help        Help about any command ls          Show repository list. pull        run `git pull` on each repository dir setup       run configfile setupCommands each repository switch      run `git switch` on each repository dir
+  help        Help about any command ls          Show repository list. pull        run `git pull` on each repository dir setup       run setup commands on each repository switch      run `git switch` on each repository dir

 Flags: